Ravita3321/Random-color-generator/README.md

 # Random-color-generator
-Built a Random color generator application
+Built a Random color generator application using HTML CSS AND JavaScript.
+When you click the button its generate new RGB color